Financial Regulation

 Owners’ and Directors’ Test

-The Owners’ and Directors’ Test applies to all clubs in the Premier League, Football League, Football Conference, Isthmian League, Northern Premier League and Southern Football League that are limited companies.
-The purpose of the Test is for owners and directors of clubs to meet standards greater than that required under law to protect the reputation and image of the game.
-The Premier League and Football League administer the Test for clubs in their leagues.
-Any queries in relation to the application of the Test to a club in membership of the Premier League or Football League should be addressed to the respective league.
-The FA administers the Test to clubs in membership of the Football Conference and the three leagues below.
-Any queries in relation to the application of the Test at this level of the game should be addressed to The FA at ODT@TheFA.com.
+The Owners’ and Directors’ Test applies to all clubs in the Premier League, English Football League, National League, Isthmian League, Northern Premier League, Southern Football League, WSL and Women's Championship.
+The purpose of the Test is for the owners, directors and officers of clubs in those leagues to meet standards greater than that required under law so as to protect the reputation and image of the game.
+The Premier League and English Football League administer the Test for clubs in their leagues.
+Any queries in relation to the application of the Test to a club in membership of the Premier League or English Football League should be addressed to the respective league.
+The FA administers the Test to clubs in membership of the National League, the three leagues below and WSL and Women's Championship.
+Any queries in relation to the application of the Test at those levels of the game should be addressed to The FA at ODT@TheFA.com

-The FA’s Third Party Investment in Players Regulations applies at all levels of the game in England.
+The FA’s Third Party Interest in Players Regulations apply at all levels of the game in England.
 The objective of these Regulations is to prevent any party other than a recognised football club from holding an interest in a player registered with an English club.
-The Premier League and Football League also have rules and regulations in this area.
+The Premier League and English Football League also have rules and regulations in this area.

 English football has agreed that if third parties were permitted to hold an interest in what are sometimes termed the “economic rights” of a player it would pose an unacceptable level of risk to the integrity of our competitions.
 For example, it is unacceptable to English football for the same third party to hold interests in players that are due to play against each other for clubs in its competitions.